solidjs/solid/documentation/guides/rendering.md

 );
 ```

-Since all nodes from JSX are actual DOM nodes, the only responsibility of top level Components is appending to the DOM.
+Since all JSX nodes are actual DOM nodes, the only responsibility of top level Components is to append them to the DOM.

 ## Props

-Much like React, Vue, Angular, and other frameworks, you can define properties on your components which allow a parent component to pass data to a child component.
+Much like React, Vue, Angular and other frameworks, Solid allows you to define properties on your components to pass data to child components.
 Here a parent is passing the string "Hello" to the `Label` component via a `greeting` property.

 ```jsx
 const Parent = () => (